happymondaylabs/vibecode/README.md

 ### How It Works
 - Detects the magic combo in `PaymentOptions.tsx`
 - Skips Stripe payment flow entirely
+- Simulates realistic video generation timing
-- Uses theme image as mock video URL
+- Uses theme image as mock video URL for testing
+- Shows visual indicators when bypass is active
 - Logs bypass activity for debugging
+- Allows testing of all themes without payment processing

 ## Email Notifications